ericmp33/tic-tac-toe/README.md

 # tic-tac-toe🕹️
 Minimalist and simple Tic Tac Toe web page game.
-Learn and practice pure JavaScript, HTML and CSS are the main purpose.
+Learn and practice vanilla JavaScript, HTML and CSS are the main purpose.

 # Click <a href="https://ericmp33.github.io/tic-tac-toe/src/index.html">here</a> to check it out‼️
 - No light theme🤢